-This flow requires a GitHub personal access token with only the repository or organization access that the intended prompts actually need.
-Keep the token in the shell environment instead of the config file, and restart Codex from a shell where GITHUB_PAT_TOKEN is still exported or the server remains configured but cannot authenticate to GitHub.
+Use a GitHub personal access token with only the repository, organization, workflow, project, or gist access the intended prompts need.
+GitHub can filter or deny tools according to token permissions, so start with least privilege and restart Codex from a shell where GITHUB_PAT_TOKEN is still available before testing the server in a real session.

-Steps to add GitHub MCP server to Codex:
+Steps to add the GitHub MCP server to Codex:

-1. Export a GitHub personal access token in the same shell session that will start Codex.
+1. Export the GitHub personal access token in the shell that will start Codex.

 $ export GITHUB_PAT_TOKEN=<your-github-personal-access-token>